ashfaqur/blog/README.md

 ## Future Work - A Front-End

-A front-end would be a great addition with blog posts and UI controls for managing them.
+A Angular front-end would be a great addition with blog posts and UI controls for managing them.
 An intuitive way for a user to seamlessly play around with the blog posts while inherently testing the endpoints.

 For now, Swagger UI is there for testing the REST APIs.